Sundaram holds a Master's degree in Economics and has worked in marketing, search engine indexing, banking, and research analysis.

 If the prices of inputs are known, we can calculate the costs of production.
 The cost of production of a commodity is the aggregate of prices paid for the factors of production used in producing that commodity.

 Modern economists have rejected the labor and sacrifices nexus to represent real cost.
 Rather, in its place, they have substituted opportunity or alternative cost.

 The concept of opportunity cost occupies an important place in economic theory.
 The concept was first developed by an Austrian economist, Wieser.
 The other notable contributors are Daven Port, Knight, Wicksteed and Robbins.
 The concept is based on the fundamental fact that factors of production are scarce and versatile.

 Our wants are unlimited.
-The means to satisfy these wants are limited, but they are capable of alternative uses.
+The means to satisfy these wants are limited but are capable of alternative uses.
 Therefore, the problem of choice arises.
 This is the essence of Robbins’ definition of economics.

 Importance of the Concept of Opportunity Cost